onetoneisme/blackjack/units_refactored/CF for operators/Basic/006 Quota Management in Cloud Foundry/02_Listing quotas.md

 ### Listing quotas

-Let's list the built in plans:
+Let's list the built-in plans:

 ```sh
 cf quotas
 ```

-Output should be:
+The output should be:

 ```
 $ cf quotas